kbatzer/StrykeForce-NRG/readme.md

                                      CONTROLLER};           // 13.
 ```

-This sequence tells the Arduino Robot Car several things to do:
+This sequence tells the Arduino Robot Car to do several things in this order:
 1. Use the line tracker sensor to follow a line until the ultrasonic sensor
 sees a wall.
 2. Turn left 90 degrees.